Why is this important?

 Move seamlessly between if needs are more complex

-Tell us once ‘about you’ - Dine & Discover vouchers NSW
+Tell us once ‘about you’ – Active Kids vouchers

-The vouchers are simple and easy to use, with customers able to spend them via the Service NSW app.
+The vouchers are simple and easy to use, with customers able to apply for them via the Service NSW app.
 The app is seamless, contactless and safe and makes life easier for customers and businesses.

-It saves time for individual customers applying for vouchers, and for businesses registering to participate, when choosing to pre-fill details in their application.
-The feature reaches 3.5 million individuals and 125,000 businesses.
-To date over $250 million worth of Dine and Discover vouchers have been redeemed.
+The program saves time for individual customers applying for vouchers, and for businesses registering to participate, when choosing to pre-fill details in their application.
+To date over $441 million worth of Active Kids vouchers have been redeemed.

 Tell us once ‘when things change’ – Australian Death Notification Services

-Tell us Once ‘when you need help’ – Victims Register referral service
+Tell us once ‘when you need help’ – ID Support NSW

 What can you do?